Rochester, NY Pharmacy Error Attorneys

 A prescription filled with the wrong medication carries the potential for severe adverse reactions, hospitalization, and even permanent injury or sensitivities.
 The loss of the “corner druggist” and the rise of the chain pharmacies dispensing hundreds of prescriptions each day to customers they no longer recognize, has increased the risk of the wrong drug being dispensed.
 Although pharmacies may do their best to carefully review computerized records, they are responsible for their errors and the injuries that result.

-When to Contact a Pharmacy Error Lawyer
+When to Contact a Pharmacy Error Attorney

 When a pharmacy or its employees fail dispense medication properly, they may be held accountable for medication errors.
 This can include: